NSSLHA: National Student Speech Language Hearing Association

 How Do I Join NSSLHA?

 It is quite simple!
-All you need to do to join the UGA chapter is fill out an application found on the NSSLHA bulletin board on the 5th floor of Aderhold or click here to download the form.
+All you need to do to join the UGA Chapter is fill out an application found in the NSSLHA swing file (595 Aderhold Hall) or click here to download the form.
 Membership dues are $8.
 Meetings will be held once a month on Wednesday nights.

 National NSSLHA membership is available to undergraduate, graduate, or doctoral students enrolled full- or part-time in a communication sciences program or related major.
 See the NSSLHA website for more information on joining.